Potton: Market and fairs

+The Shambles provided folding market stalls in the town square before brick buildings were put in place by Samuel Whitbread, the Lord of the Manor, in 1797.
+They became dilapidated in the 1930s and were demolished after the Second World War.
+A new library was built in their place, incorporating the old clock from the Shambles with illuminated dials and bell.
+The library building is called Clock House and was opened on 23 July 1956.
+It serves as a focal point in the centre of the market square.
+In spring 2006, the clock mechanism was replaced with an automatic winding system costing £3,000.

 Great Fire

 The Great Fire of Potton started in a stack of clover in a field in the area of what is now Spencer Close, in 1783.
 King Street, half the Market Square and some of the Brook End area were destroyed.
 It was reported to have burned for a day.
 Local people raised £6,000 to help those most in need.
 The 13th-century parish church, St Mary's, survived.
 Rebuilding after the fire has left the town with a number of Georgian buildings.